Introducing Boards: Manage Projects Where Your Files Live

 - Published Boards let you share branded, read-only project views with clients and partners

-- Boards are included in all Brault plans at no extra cost โ start using them for free
+- Boards are included in all Brault plans at no extra cost.
+Start using them for free